 Chemistry: This laboratory-based course covers the basics of chemistry and is intended for the college bound student.
 Math skills needed include percentage composition problems, logarithms, and other algebra 2 skills.
 Use of the periodic table as the basic instrument to understand chemistry is stressed.
 Experimentation is used to enhance understanding.
 Overall, the approach to this course is problematic in nature.
-This is an alternating class and will only be offered during the beginning even-numbered school years.
+This is an alternating class and will only be offered during the beginning evennumbered school years.
 Science credit.
-Prerequisite: Algebra II, Physical Science, and/or instructor approval.
+Prerequisite: Algebra II (with a "C" or better), Physical Science, and/or instructor approval.
 Semester 1 for Semester 2.
 Limited to Juniors and Seniors.